tmolteno/TART/hardware/FPGA/tart_spi/INSTALL.md

 # Using a Prebuilt Image
-Prebuilt images can be uploaded using the *Papilio Prog* Java program, which requires a Java runtime to be installed.
+*TODO: Prebuilt images for various configurations* Prebuilt images can be uploaded using the *Papilio Prog* Java program, which requires a Java runtime to be installed.

+Assuming that `papilio-prog` is installed (see the relevant section below, for more information), and that the Papilio board is connected, then just:

+> make upload

+(when executed from the `tart_spi` directory) will upload the prebuilt image.

 ## Papilio Programmer Installation ##